telerik/kendo-intl/docs/general-formatting/api.md

 #### locale `String`

-Optional locale id.
-If not specified 'en' will be used.
+The optional locale id.
+If not specified, the `en` locale id is used.

 ## Return Value